-On March 17, 2022 the Cayucos Sanitary District Board of Directors adopted NDC Proposal "A" in accordance with the California Voting Rights Act
+On March 17, 2022 the Cayucos Sanitary District Board of Directors solidified its transition to District-based elections by establishing voting districts in accordance with the California Voting Rights Act

 California Legislative Information